metaplex-foundation/developer-hub/src/pages/candy-machine/guides/airdrop-mint-to-another-wallet.md

 }
 ```

-By default sugar expects this file to be called `airdrop_list.json`.
-This default name can be changed with
+By default sugar expects this file to be called `airdrop_list.json` but if if you wish to use a file of which has a different file name you can pass the file name in using
 `--airdrop-list`.

 **Example**: